kchhero/kchhero.github.io/about.md

 ---
-bg: about.jpg
+bg: "owl.jpg"
 layout: page
 title: "About"
 crawlertitle: "Why and how this blog was created"
 permalink: /about/
-summary: "About SUKER"
+summary: "About this blog"
 active: about
 ---